-LRickard@woodbridgeschool.org.uk
+Head of Physics jcooper@woodbridgeschool.org.uk

-Modern Languages French, Spanish
+Modern Languages: French, Spanish

-AQA French, Spanish (new GCSE September 2024)
+AQA French, Spanish (New GCSE September 2024)

 The Modern Languages department will be preparing students for the new AQA specifications in GCSE French and/or Spanish, and both specifications will be identical.
 You should choose the language with which you feel most comfortable in terms of its sounds, grammar, perceived future use and culture.
 You must choose one language, but should also seriously consider the opportunities and competitive edge that two languages will undoubtedly give you.